BSc, MSc, PhD

 Combining Analytical Chemistry with Multivariate Statistical methods at the interface of Medicine and Biology

 Fay graduated from Warwick University with a BSc in Mathematics before moving to the Department of Chemistry where she completed an MSc in Mathematical Biology and Biophysical Chemistry.
 Since completing her PhD in Analytical Chemical Biology, Fay has worked at Bruker (UK) and the Medical Research Council (Harwell) applying analytical chemistry techniques, with a focus on NMR spectroscopy, to a range of biological and medical research questions.
 Throughout her postdoctoral career, Fay’s research has focused on using a multidisciplinary combination of analytical chemistry, mathematics, and biology techniques to understand the chemistry of small molecule pathways associated with disease.
-In particular, Fay is particularly interested in better understanding the chemical processes associated with inflammation in the brain with aim of improving treatment of these diseases.
+In particular, Fay is interested in better understanding the chemical processes associated with inflammation in the brain with the aim of improving the diagnosis and treatment of these diseases.

 Fay has received research funding from the MS Society, MRC, EPSRC, BSRC, Merck, and Numares AG.

 Hebert JC. et al, (2021), Brain Behav Immun, 91, 230 - 244

 Chan SY. et al, (2020), Sci Rep, 10